 Whether you’ve been to court before, taken a criminal justice class, or are a big fan of legal movies or crime dramas, at some point in your life, you have been introduced to the principle that all are presumed innocent of a crime until proven guilty beyond a reasonable doubt.
-The same principle applies in DWI cases.
+The same principle applies in Virginia DUI cases.
 This raises two issues:

 What is beyond a reasonable doubt?